 What does this mean for Ingram Micro Commerce & Lifecycle Services clients?

 At the very least, companies with consolidated warehousing/fulfillment in either the UK or European countries should analyze what percentage of their sales are shipped out of the UK to Europe or out of Europe to the UK.

 If the percentage is sizable, consider either setting up a secondary location where you have a substantial amount of business, or manage your shipments of new products into warehouse facilities in both locations to balance stock.
 Depending on product turn-over, you may also want to consider stockpiling product at one or more facility.

-Our fulfillment operations in both the UK and Europe are available to help our clients implement stocking or rebalancing strategies– protecting against unexpected product delays or tariffs during this transitional period.
+Our UK fulfillment and Europe fulfillment operations are available to help our clients implement stocking or rebalancing strategies– protecting against unexpected product delays or tariffs during this transitional period.

 If you’ve not yet evaluated your options, please contact your account manager to discuss taking action now so you won’t be caught without enough stock – or with too much stock – on one side of the channel or the other.

 Breaking up is hard to do.
 Let us help weight your options.